 The Queuing tab allows setting AWI to only push the order files to the destination folders based on the number of jobs, total quantity or various intervals.
-The Status tab allows for enabling the ability to change the status on the orders in your Pressero account, which can indicate that AWI has recieved a particular order, and that the order has moved on to the next stage in the workflow.
+The Queued Items tab on the main AWI window will show any jobs that are queued for later processing.
 Queuing is disabled by default, and AWI will just process and push files for any orders that match the download rule.
 Queuing is only enabled if you specifically need to hold onto the order files until a certain limit or interval is reached.

 The Status tab allows for choosing a status that AWI can change on any orders that it downloads.
 Most of what AWI does involves downloading orders and files from Pressero, but this tab allows for telling AWI to update the status on any orders that it processes.
 This option can be used so that you can see what orders have been downloaded by AWI, just by looking at the status on the orders in your Pressero orders listing.

 The Report tab lets you separately enable downloading of the order reports that generate for every order placed in Pressero.
-Order report files are human-readable PDF files that show the information about the order.
-The report files can also be directed to a particular folder, hot folder, or pushed to an FTP site.
+Order report files are human-readable PDF files that show information about the order.
+The report files are directed to a particular folder, hot folder, or pushed to an FTP site.
 These are the report files that are generated for any Pressero order, and can also be manually viewed from the order listed in the Pressero orders area.

 AWI will download files for orders when those orders meet the criteria that is set on the download rules, if those orders are marked approved and paid in Pressero, and if the orders are within the timeframe specified by the "Number of Days to Search" setting in the settings for that copy of AWI.

-If AWI is not behaving as expected and you are running the current version of AWI, please open a ticket to our support department at support.aleyant.com, and include your database.db file with your request.
+If AWI is not behaving as expected and you are running the current version of AWI, please open a ticket with support at support.aleyant.com, and please include your database.db file with your request.
 Including the database.db file allows us to load up the settings you are working with and test it from our side.